-Proponents of the broad "first-to-file" bar argue that it is necessary to protect both businesses and ${ m the}$ judicial system burdensome frivolous claims.
+Proponents of the broad "first-to-file" bar argue that it is necessary to protect both businesses and the judicial system from burdensome frivolous claims.
 Such a fear only unsubstantiated and without merit.
 The FCA has a special provision designed by Congress to police frivolous or harassing lawsuits.
 31 U.S.C. § 3730(d)(4).
-The language of this sanctions provision, paired with the demonstrated legislative intent and the way the provision has successfully used in deterring dismissing frivolous claims in the past, shows that it is the sole provision meant to police potentially frivolous claims.
+The language of this sanctions provision. paired with the demonstrated legislative intent and the way the provision has been successfully used in deterring and dismissing frivolous claims in the past, shows that it is the sole provision meant to police potentially frivolous claims.

-The argument that affirming the Fourth Circuit's holding on the "first-to-file" issue would frivolous recurring lawsuits unpersuasive in light of § 3730(d)(4).
+The argument that affirming the Fourth Circuit's holding on the "first-to-file" issue would frivolous lead to recurring lawsuits is unpersuasive in light of § 3730(d)(4).
 This section was added into the FCA by Congress and authorizes sanctions against a plaintiff if a court finds that the plaintiff's claim is frivolous, vexatious, or was brought for the purposes of Herbert v.
 National Academy of harassment.
 Sciences, No. 90-2568, 1992 U.S. Dist.
-LEXIS 14063, at \1, \3 (D.D.C.
+LEXIS 14063, at 1, 3 (D.D.C.
 Sept.
-15, 1992). section provides, in relevant part, that "if the Government does not proceed with the action and the person bringing the action conducts the action, the court may award to the defendant its reasonable attorneys' fees and expenses if the defendant prevails in the action and the court finds that the claim of the person bringing the action was clearly frivolous, clearly vexatious, or purposes brought primarily for the harassment."
+15, 1992).
+The section provides, in relevant part, that "if the Government does not proceed with the action and the person bringing the action conducts the action, the court may award to the defendant its reasonable attorneys' fees and expenses if the defendant prevails in the action and the court finds that the claim of the person bringing the action was clearly frivolous, clearly vexatious, or purposes brought primarily for the of harassment."
 31 U.S.C. § 3730(d)(4).